neontribe/ARCVService/README.md

 It also requires PHP's `zip` extension installed and enabled.

-### To use the Reset data buttton on the dashboard:
+### To use the Reset data button on the dashboard:
  - chown `env` to the console user and web user group e.g. `chown neontribe:www-data .env`
  - And `chmod 775 .env`